Understand These 5 Types Of Communication At Workplace

 Communication is at the core of any business.
-Be it a one man owned grocery store or a large multinational software development firm.
+Be it a one-person owned grocery store or a large multinational software development firm.
 Failure to communicate your thoughts & ideas is a recipe for disaster.
 Now, there is nothing novel in this fact.
 Everyone knows & agrees to it.
-But few individuals at workplace pay attention to these obvious basics.
+But few individuals at the workplace pay attention to these obvious basics.
 This article asks you to take a step back.
-It makes you consider what types of communication you have at your disposal.
+It makes you consider what type of communication skills you have at your disposal.
 When to use each one & a few quick tips.

-Each of us communicate at work, whether we know it or not.
+Each of us communicates at work, whether we know it or not.
 Why not do it the right way then?

-At work, context plays an important role in affecting different facets of communication.
+At work, context is an important element that affects different facets of communication.
 For example, one wouldn’t share salary revision information via text messages.
 Or a peer won’t write down an email to informally enquire about your family.
-Relationship between stakeholders (parties to the communication) also has a say.
+The relationship between stakeholders and their communication styles also have a say, and so does body language.
 And the list goes on.

-In that sense, communication is a complicated process.
+In that sense, communication, verbal or otherwise, is a complicated process.

-Regardless of the different facets of it, communication is about conveying a message.
+Regardless of the different types of it, communication is about conveying a message.
 It would be more than reasonable to educate & train your team on this front.

-Let us start with the fundamentals – types of communication.
+Let us start with the fundamentals – type of communication methods.

-Some of the workplace events that come to mind for verbal communication:
+Some of the company events that come to mind for verbal communication methods:

 - Water cooler conversation with your friend/s at work